urql-graphql/urql/docs/graphcache/errors.md

 Check whether your schema is up-to-date, or whether you're using an invalid subscription name in `opts.updates.Subscription`, maybe due to a typo.

+## (23) Invalid resolver

+> Invalid resolver: `???` is not in the defined schema, but the `resolvers`
+> option is referencing it.

+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.resolvers` is valid.
+This error occurs when an unknown query, type or field is found in `opts.resolvers`.

+Check whether your schema is up-to-date, or whether you've got a typo in `opts.resolvers`.